jorinvo/me/content/reads/random.md

   - title: "What is Meditation and How It Affects Our Brains"
     url: https://blog.bufferapp.com/how-meditation-affects-your-brain

-  - title: "New Trailer: How to walk through walls using the 4th Dimension « Marc ten Bosch [Miegakure] Blog"
+  - title: "How to walk through walls using the 4th Dimension"
     url: http://marctenbosch.com/news/2014/08/new-trailer-how-to-walk-through-walls-using-the-fourth-dimension/

   - title: "The truth behind China’s Underground Wholesale Markets."